SpencerCDixon/redux-cli/design.md

 increase the ease of customizing your own version of a default or shared blueprint.

-Enhance the .reduxrc experience.
+Enhance the .blueprintrc experience.
 Add the ability to have home directory and ENV var defined locations.
-Allow merging of multiple .reduxrc files.
+Allow merging of multiple .blueprintrc files.
 Allow defining blueprint directories in the file.

 Enhance the Generator experience.
 Look to Ruby on Rails for inspiration.